Brexit: Your IP Questions Answered

 1. Can Lewis Silkin continue to represent me in relation to my EU trade marks (EUTMs), registered Community designs (RCDs) or in EU litigation?

-2. What will happen to my EUTM or RCD?
+2. What has happened to the UK coverage of my EUTM or RCD?

-- Your EUTMs and RCDs will no longer provide protection in the UK as of 1 January 2021.
-However, all proprietors of EUTMs and RCDs in force as of 1 January 2021 will be given a corresponding UK right by which protection of the relevant marks and designs will be continued in the UK.
+- Your EUTMs and RCDs no longer provide protection in the UK as of 1 January 2021.
+However, all proprietors of EUTMs and RCDs in force as of 1 January 2021 have been given a corresponding UK right by which protection of the relevant marks and designs are continued in the UK.

-- All filing and priority dates for the newly-created UK rights (and, if relevant for EUTM, seniority dates) will be the same as for the corresponding EU rights.
+- All filing and priority dates for the newly-created UK rights (and, if relevant for EUTM, seniority dates) are the same as for the corresponding EU rights.

-- The terms and renewal dates will also stay the same.
+- The terms and renewal dates also stay the same.

-The creation of the corresponding UK rights will be automatic, and at no additional charge.
+- The creation of the corresponding UK rights was automatic, and at no additional charge.

-A UK-only service address will not be necessary, at least for the first three years of the corresponding rights.
+- A UK-only service address is not necessary for the first three years of the corresponding rights.

-The new UK rights that arise automatically on 1 January 2021 will in certain important respects retain links to their corresponding EUTMs and RCDs, for example:
+- The new UK rights that came into being automatically on 1 January 2021 in certain important respects retain links to their corresponding EUTMs and RCDs, for example:

 - Licences and security interests granted over your EUTMs and RCDs potentially apply also to the corresponding UK rights.

-3. What if my EUTM or RCD registration is still pending on 31 December 2020?
+3. What if my EUTM or RCD registration was still pending on 31 December 2020?

-- Pending EU applications will not be converted into the type of corresponding UK rights discussed above.
+- Pending EU applications will not have been converted into the type of corresponding UK rights discussed above.

-- But there will be a nine-month grace period within which to apply for a standard UK trade mark or UK registered design with the benefit of the filing/priority dates of the pending EU rights.
+- But there is a nine-month grace period – until the end of September 2021 - within which to apply for a standard UK trade mark or UK registered design with the benefit of the filing/priority dates of the pending EU rights.

 - For trade marks, the UK application must be for the same trade mark and the same (or subset of) goods and services as the pending EUTM to benefit from the latter’s filing and priority dates.